-History of the Catholic Church in Niš is rooted in the earliest Christian times.
-Here are some of the most significant moments: Roman Emperor Constantine the Great who issued the famous Edict of Milan on the freedom of the Christian faith in 313, was born in Niš.
-Bishop Niceta wrote the Te Deum laudeamus, a hymn which is still sang throughout the whole Catholic world in Remizijana, today Bela Palanka, near Niš.
-There are clues that a Catholic parish existed here in the XVII century.
-Immediately after the end of Ottoman rule, there were people coming from all over Europe – from Austria, Czech Republic, Slovakia and elsewhere – who worked on the organization of life.
-Niš became the first city in Serbia where Catholic missions, Catholic parishes were established.
-Before Belgrade, in the late nineteenth century Catholic parish was established in Niš.
+History of the Catholic Church in Niš has its roots in the earliest Christian times.
+Here are some of the most significant events: Roman Emperor Constantine the Great, who issued the well-known Edict of Milan on the freedom of Christian faith in 313, was born in Niš.
+Moreover, Bishop Nicetas wrote a hymn Te Deum laudeamus which is still sung throughout the whole Catholic world.
+It was written in Remesiana, today’s Bela Palanka, near Niš.
+There are traces that a Catholic parish existed here in the XVII century.
+As soon as the Ottoman rule ended, people from Austria, the Czech Republic, Slovakia and all over Europe came here and worked on the organization of life.
+Niš became the first city in Serbia where Catholic mission and Catholic parish were established.
+Catholic parish was established here in the late nineteenth century.
 Catholic settlements have been mentioned in this region since the Middle Ages.
-In the Ottoman era Niš and Skopje bishops cared for a tiny minority of Catholic immigrants in Niš.
+In the Ottoman era, bishops of Skopje cared for a tiny minority of Catholic immigrants in Niš.

-The history of Niš parish is associated with the name of Prof. Willibald Czock, missionary of the order of the Benedictines, who led the Catholic mission in Niš and in general in Serbia from 1884 to 1903.
-Chzock organized the parish community (which covered the entire southern and eastern Serbia) and in 1887 started the construction of the church of the Sacred Heart and the parish house.
-Two years later he opened a Catholic school where he was almost the only teacher, but the Serbian government closed it after three years.
-In addition, he persistently went to visit Catholics scattered in various mines, construction sites … which accounted for around 3000.
-Czock advocated the independence of the Church from political authorities, particularly from the tutelage of the Austrian consul in Niš.
-But due to a conflict with his bishop, J. J. Strossmayer had he had to leave Niš in 1897.
+The history of parish in Niš is associated with the name of Prof. Willibald Czock, a missionary of the Benedictines, who led the Catholic mission in Niš and in Serbia from 1884 to 1903.
+Chzock organized the parish community (which encompassed the entire southern and eastern Serbia) and started the construction of the church of the Sacred Heart of Jesus and the parish house in 1887.
+In 1889, he opened a Catholic school where he was almost the only teacher, but the Serbian government closed it after three years.
+In addition, he was continuously visiting Catholics scattered in various mines, construction sites etc. who accounted for around 3000.
+Czock advocated Church independence from political authorities, particularly from the tutelage of the Austrian consul in Niš.
+However, due to a conflict with his bishop, J. J. Strossmayer, Czock had to leave Niš in 1897.
 He was succeeded by Julius Biljan, who remained there until 1918.
 Czock, however, returns in 1901 but he did not take over the parish.
 He died there in 1903.
 His other successors were Hubert Karthaus for two years, and from 1920 to 1927 Ferdinand Hrdy, a native of the Czech Republic, who arrived in Niš as an Istrian refugee.
-In 1921 he was appointed the apostolic administrator and in that capacity he organized the parish in Kragujevac and founded the parish in Bor.
-In Niš he expanded and in 1925 renovated the old church dedicated to the Sacred Heart of Jesus, decorating it with a tower with three bells.
-Soon, handing the duty of the Apostolic administrator to the Belgrade Archbishop Rodic, he left Niš and in 1927 he went to the Czech Republic.
-In 1927 the parish was entrusted to the Bosnian Franciscans.
-In the month of May Fr.
-Srecko Peric, came to the parish and he remained there until 25 March 1937.
-During that time in the territory of Niš parish new parishes were established, but it did not lose the number of new believers because they were coming from all over Europe (Hungarians, Poles, Austrians and others).
-Fra Srećko was replaced in the normal course of alternation by Brother Julian Jurković, who stayed in Niš until 29 August 1940.
-Then, unfortunately, the Franciscans left Niš and Serbia.
-The Franciscans stayed only in Belgrade, in the monastery of St. Ante at the Red Cross.
-With constant helpers, the parish priest at the time was often aided by the teachers of the Franciscan Classical Gymnasium in Visoko and the Franciscan Theology in Sarajevo.
-Niš parish now has a branch with its chapel of the Blessed Virgin Mary, Queen – a space which was purchased in 1967 and converted into a chapel.
-Masses were held every Sunday; and although upon the establishment it was Franciscan parish, it was also led by the Salesians and diocesan priests.
-In 1940 a new pastor of Niš, Dr Milorad Avramović was appointed as a new parish priest in Niš.
+As he was appointed as apostolic administrator in 1921, he organized the parish in Kragujevac and founded the parish in Bor in that capacity.
+He expanded and renovated the old church dedicated to the Sacred Heart of Jesus in 1925, in Niš, decorating it with a tower with three bells.
+Soon after handing the duty of apostolic administrator to Belgrade Archbishop Rodić, he left Niš and went to the Czech Republic in 1927.
+The parish was entrusted to the Bosnian Franciscans in 1927.
+Friar Srećko Perić came to the parish in May and he remained there until 25 March 1937.
+During that time in the territory of Niš-based parish, new parishes were established, but the number of believers didn’t decrease, as they were coming from all over Europe (Hungarians, Poles, Austrians and others).
+Friar Srećko was replaced in regular course of alternation by Friar Julian Jurković, who stayed in Niš until 29 August 1940.
+Unfortunately, the Franciscans left Niš and Serbia then.
+The Franciscans stayed only in Belgrade, in the monastery of St. Anthony in Crveni Krst.
+With constant helpers, the then parish priest was often aided by the teachers of Franciscan Classical Grammar School in Visoko and the Franciscan Theology in Sarajevo.
+Today, parish in Niš has a branch with its chapel of the Blessed Virgin Mary the Queen – a facility which was purchased in 1967 and converted into a chapel.
+Masses were held every Sunday; and although it was Franciscan parish upon the establishment, it was also led by the Salesians and Diocesan priests.
+In 1940, Dr. Milorad Avramović was appointed as a new parish priest in Niš.

-Thanks to the devotion of Rev.Antun, with various donations from the side a new church and parish house were built.
-The Franciscans of Bosnia Srebrena came back once again in 2007.
-In fact, on 21 October 2007 during the Holy Mass at 10.00 am, Fr.
-Niko Josić was appointed pastor of the church of the Sacred Heart of Jesus in Niš, which was consecrated on that occasion.
-The introduction of the parish was conducted by Belgrade Archbishop Msgr.
-Stanislav Hočevar himself in the presence of the Vicar General Fr.
-Leopold Rochmes as well as an envoy of the Franciscan Province of Bosnia Srebrena.Fra Kristijan Montina was appointed the parish chaplain and he will remain in the service until January 2008.
-At the branches there is only one house in Leskovac which was adapted for performing pastorals.
-This spiritual space (the filial house) is dedicated to the Blessed Queen Virgin Mary (celebrated on 22 August).
-Pastoral care for believers in Pirot is performed once a month and in a private home of Andrea family.
-The parish in Niš is large, occupying almost the entire southern Serbia – from Aleksinac to the border with Macedonia, Kosovo and Bulgaria.
+When it comes to places of worship in our branches, there is only one house in Leskovac which was adapted for performing pastoral work.
+This spiritual space (a branch) is dedicated to the Blessed Virgin Mary the Queen (celebrated on 22 August).
+Pastoral care for believers in Pirot is performed once a month and in a private home of the Andrea family.
+The parish in Niš is large, occupying almost entire southern Serbia – from Aleksinac to the border with Macedonia, Kosovo and Bulgaria.
 Currently, the pastoral work covers two branches: Leskovac and Pirot.
 The parish has about 700 believers scattered in this large area.
-Most of them are concentrated in Niš.
-Catholics in this area are minority, because the parish is located in two Orthodox Eparchies: Niš and Vranje!
-Catholicism of these communities can best be seen in the national diversity in mixed marriages and cultural characteristics.
-Croats, Slovenes, Hungarians, Poles, Albanians, Serbs, Gypsies, Italians and others are present in the parish.
-Everyone of them contributions to this rich mosaic of the parish.
+Most of them are located in Niš.
+Catholics are minority in this area, as the parish is located in two Orthodox Eparchies: Niš and Vranje!
+Catholicism of this community can best be seen in the national diversity, in mixed marriages and cultural characteristics.
+Croats, Slovenes, Hungarians, Poles, Albanians, Serbs, Romani, Italians and others are present in the parish.
+Every nation contributes to this rich mosaic of the parish.